sammitpotade/adaptTo2020/Home.md

    OR

    Download executable JAR from github (Only available for this workshop): TBD

 2. Setup local AEM environment by adding your developer license.txt file and then running following command *java -jar aem-cloudready-p4502*
-3. Install Associated Project Package using AEM Package Manager: http://localhost:4502/crx/packmgr/index.jsp
+3. Install Required Project Package using AEM Package Manager: http://localhost:4502/crx/packmgr/index.jsp

 4. This should complete local setup, You have local AEM running and project has been deployed.

 ### Exercise 1.1 - Review existing project structure